Last updated on September 27th, 2022

 Role of Diet in Prediabetes

 A lot of factors are responsible for increasing the risk for prediabetes.
-Genetics, being the most common cause, particularly if there is a history of diabetes in the family.
+Genetics, is the most common cause, particularly if there is a history of diabetes in the family.
 However, several other factors play a huge role in the development of ailment; physical inactivity, race, ethnicity, and being obese are other potential risk factors.

 In prediabetes, glucose from food starts accumulating in the bloodstream as insulin fails to move the glucose into the body cells.